lucas-mansson/interpreter-java/README.md

 The language is high-level, dynamically typed, and garbage collected, supporting scripting, procedural programming and basic object oriented concepts.

-## Things to add that are not in the book:
+## Things to add:

+Features I would like that are not in the book:

 - [ ] Differentiate integer and floating point numbers
 - [ ] Ternary operator
 - [ ] Differentiate const and var